keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 1. To restart the continuous build:

    - Restart Docker-Desktop, if necessary
+   - If changes have been made to the build tools:
+     - make clone
+     - make build
    - Run `make server`

 ### Building markdown files without Hugo